Which Decking Is The Most Durable?

 All but the most exotic woods will twist, splinter and ultimately decay.
 Even cedar and pressure treated wood are susceptible to rot and decay.
 And don’t forget fire.
 Plastic and composite products will develop smoke and give off harmful gases like hydrogen chloride in a fire.
 Wood of course is an excellent fuel source for a fire, it develops lots of smoke and produces carbon dioxide and carbon monoxide gasses.

 PVC, vinyl, and composites are all plastic.
 Plastic items left outdoors, subject to sun and weather will deteriorate.
 UV inhibitors are blended into the plastic compounds to slow down this deterioration.
 We’ve all experienced what happens to plastic products that are exposed to the elements.
 A little searching on the internet for terms like “composite decking failures” will yield interesting results.
-You’ll learn about several lawsuits and the many composite companies who are no longer in business.
+You’ll learn about several lawsuits and the many composite companies that are no longer in business.

 Make no mistake, the only material that can stand the test of time is aluminum.
 It is used whenever strength and longevity are required: